-There are six Political Science modules in the Senior Fresh (second) year.
+There are three Political Science modules in the Senior Fresh (second) year.
 These provide a broad overview of areas such as the major themes of political and social philosophy in the Western tradition, comparative politics, and international relations.
-In this year, Michaelmas term modules are prerequisites for their corresponding Hilary Term modules (for instance History of Political Thought A is a prerequisite for History of Political Thought B).

 The range of choice and the scope for specialisation increases in the Sophister years.
 Junior Sophister (third year) modules are offered in a range of areas of the discipline.
-In this year, prerequisite modules are also present.
-Additionally, the modules in Research Methods for Political Science A and B are compulsory for all students intending to graduate with a single honors Political Science degree.
+In this year, the module in Research Methods is compulsory for all students intending to graduate with a single honors Political Science degree.